 - 2 cups buttermilk, well-shaken

 - ½ teaspoon ground sweet or smoked paprika

 - ¼ teaspoon ground cayenne pepper

 - Kosher salt and freshly ground black pepper

 - 3 garlic cloves, flattened with the side of a knife

 - 1 large shallot, thickly sliced

-In a large bowl, whisk together the buttermilk, mustard, paprika, cayenne, 2 teaspoons salt, and ½ teaspoon black pepper.
-Add the garlic, shallot, and jalapeño.
+- In a large bowl, whisk together the buttermilk, mustard, paprika, cayenne, 2 teaspoons salt, and ½ teaspoon black pepper.
+Add the garlic and shallot.
 Pat the chicken dry with paper towels, then add it to the bowl and toss lightly to coat with the marinade.
-Cover and refrigerate for at least 8 hours and up to 24.
+Cover and refrigerate for at least 8 hours and up to 24 hours.

 - When ready to grill, brush the grill grates lightly with olive oil.
 Prepare a charcoal fire with one layer of coals or for a gas grill, turn the burners to high, close the lid and heat for 10 minutes, then lower the burners to medium-high.
 (You can also use a grill pan on the stove over medium-high heat.)